Written by: Natalia Brown

 - In only seven years, the percentage of consumers who are willing to pay more for these alternatives has grown from 47 to 59%.

-That said, avoiding plastics is no easy feat.
+That said, avoiding plastics is no easy feat for buyers or businesses.
 There are a host of distracting and misleading products promoted as alternatives.
-When, in reality, the materials are still contributing to economic, social, and environmental damages.
-Ethical small businesses often have the right intentions of creating positive social impact, but are forced to dodge the misinformation and greenwashing that’s out in the markets.
-You may be familiar with the term greenwashing;
+In reality, many of these “greenwashed” materials are still contributing to economic, social, and environmental damages.
+Ethical small businesses often have the right intentions of creating positive social impact, but are forced to dodge the misinformation that’s out in the markets.

 “It’s basically when organizations succumb to the temptation to present a different image from what’s really there,” according to Renee Lertzman, Ph.D., Project Inside Out founder and a psychologist who specializes in the mental toll of climate change.
 “It’s a particular image or facade that purports to be in alignment with sustainability and climate issues—but it’s not the real deal.”

 DFO is proud to play a role in making compostable and reusable products more easily accessible through our virtual tools and one-on-one consultations.
-Be sure to check out the “Sustainable Business” drop down options to browse some of our suggested responsible products, submit your favorite plastic free-alternatives, and plug n’ chug metrics for a quick calculation of how much you could save by swapping reusables for plastics.
+Be sure to check out the “Sustainable Business” drop-down menu to browse some of our suggested responsible products, submit your favorite plastic free-alternatives, and plug n’ chug metrics for a quick calculation of how much you could save by swapping reusables for plastics.

 “Business practices closely intersect with standards set by law and policy, which is ultimately a reflection of society’s shared values.” – Caiti Waks, Co-Founder and Director of Debris Free Oceans